DJShankyShoe/scythe/README.md

 # After alert being triggered
 The main.py located at /opt/splunk/splunk/bin/scripts will run.
-Functions that the script perform:
-It will hash the JSON format fingerprints and check if the hash is exist in myhash.txt
+The script will hash the JSON format fingerprints and check if the hash is exist in myhash.txt

 If Exist:
 Do nothing.